ralphjsmit/filament/packages/actions/docs/01-overview.md

 Action::make('edit')
     ->url(fn (): string => route('posts.edit', ['post' => $this->post]))
 ```

+<UtilityInjection set="actions" version="4.x">As well as allowing a static value, the `url()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 The entire look of the action's trigger button and the modal is customizable using fluent PHP methods.
 We provide a sensible and consistent styling for the UI, but all of this is customizable with CSS.